qym7/CBDM-pytorch/README.md

 We provide mainly the scripts for trianing and evaluating the CIFAR100LT dataset.
 To run the code, please change the argument 'root' to the path where the dataset is downloaded.

+## Files used in evaluation

+Please find the [features for cifar 100 and cifar 10](https://drive.google.com/drive/folders/1Y89vu9DGiQsHl8YvwMrr_7UT4p4Pg_wV?usp=sharing) used in precision/recall/f_beta metrics.
+Put them in the stats folder and the codes will be ready to run.
+Note that those two metrics will only be evaluated if the number of samples is 50k otherwise it returns 0.

 ### Train a model
 * Regular conditional diffusion model training, supporting the classifier-free guidance (cfg) sampling
     ```